xingjunm/xingjunm.github.io/README.md

-This hosts the personal page for Prof. Xingjun Ma.
+This hosts the personal webpage for Prof. Xingjun Ma.